-Male Breast Reduction Surgery for Gynaecomastia
+Male Breast Reduction Surgery in Melbourne VIC for Gynaecomastia

 Male breast reduction surgery for Gynecomastia aims to help men attain a flatter-looking, firmer chest contour.
 It involves liposuction and/or excisions to reduce excess skin or protruding tissues or fat deposits that have accumulated in the chest or breast area of men.
 Causes of gynaecomastia are varied and may include hormonal changes, obesity, substance use, androgen or testosterone imbalances, medication side effects and illnesses.